meteatamel/knative-tutorial/docs/bigquery-processing-pipeline.md

 # BigQuery Processing Pipeline

-In this sample, we'll build an BigQuery processing pipeline to query some Covid19 pubic dataset on a schedule, create charts out of them and then notify users about the new charts via SendGrid.
+In this sample, we'll build an BigQuery processing pipeline to query some public dataset on a schedule, create charts out of the data and then notify users about the new charts via SendGrid with Knative Eventing on GKE.

 ![BigQuery Processing Pipeline](./images/bigquery-processing-pipeline.png)

 1. Two `CloudSchedulerSources` are setup to call the `QueryRunner` service once a day for two countries.
-2. `QueryRunner` receives the scheduler event for each country, queries Covid-19 cases for the country using BigQuery's public Covid-19 dataset and saves the result in a separate BigQuery table.
-Once done, `QueryRunner` sends a custom message out.
+2. `QueryRunner` receives the scheduler event for both country, queries Covid-19 cases for the country using BigQuery's public Covid-19 dataset and saves the result in a separate BigQuery table.
+Once done, `QueryRunner` returns a custom `CloudEvent` of type `dev.knative.samples.querycompleted`.
-3. `ChartCreator` receives the custom message, creates a chart from BigQuery data using `mathplotlib` and saves it to a Cloud Storage bucket.
+3. `ChartCreator` receives the `querycompleted` event, creates a chart from BigQuery data using `mathplotlib` and saves it to a Cloud Storage bucket.
-4. `Notifier` receives the object finalize event from the bucket via a `CloudStorageSource` and sends an email notification to users using SendGrid.
+4. `Notifier` receives the `com.google.cloud.storage.object.finalize` event from the bucket via a `CloudStorageSource` and sends an email notification to users using SendGrid.

 ## Prerequisites